 -

-You want to maximise both transactional and emotional loyalty
+You want to drive both transactional and emotional loyalty.

 -

-You need flexibility to evolve your programme over time
+You need flexibility to adapt your programme over time.

 Hybrid programmes have universal appeal because they offer multiple ways to engage.
-Different demographic groups can interact with the aspects of the programme that appeal to them most.
+Different demographic groups can interact with aspects of the programme that appeal to them.

 Challenges of Hybrid Programmes